 Ruth and Jean considered this carefully.
 Indeed, their experience at Mountain Grove was beginning to support the case for separatism.
 The couple hadn’t meshed well with their fellow communards, and were particularly critical of the male leadership.
 Things turned acrimonious when men responsible for cutting firewood stopped supplying the A-frame.
 Winter was on the way, and Jean and Ruth realized they would have to cut their own, and quickly.
 The chore seemed daunting — they had a single crosscut saw — but they got the hang of it.
 They were more self-reliant than they’d thought.
 Ruth wrote a song:

 That keep us from living

 And loving each other,

 Making us wait

 On the Road

 The Mountaingroves left Mountain Grove in 1973, to make a tour of the West Coast in search of lesbian community.
-Their children stayed behind while the two women lived on the road for nearly three years.
+Their children stayed behind while the two women lived on the road for about a year.
 13